 The Goodness Squad Podcast Episode #9

-Did you know it costs you 5x as much $$ and effort to acquire a new customer that it does to get a previous customer to purchase from you again?
+Did you know it costs you 5x as much $ and effort to acquire a new customer that it does to get a previous customer to purchase from you again?
 This simple but oft-neglected key to building loyal customers is something you can implement today!
 In fact, I want you to do this thing every single day that you work on your business.

-According to small business trends new customers cost five times more than an existing customer.
+According to small business trends, new customers cost five times more than an existing customer.
 What that means is you'll spend five times the money trying to get someone who has not yet purchased from you to purchase something than you will to get someone who has already purchased from you to purchase something.

-So if it takes $10 for you to get an existing customer to purchase something from you, it would take you $50 to get a new customer.
+If it takes $10 for you to get an existing customer to purchase something from you, it would take you $50 to get a new customer.
 Yet so many of us focus all of our efforts on new customers.
-We're constantly trying to drive new traffic and get new email subscribers, and we put so much of our focus there.

-While there is a lot to be done with those who are already our customers.
+We're constantly trying to drive new traffic and get new email subscribers, and we put so much of our focus there while there is a lot to be done with those who are already our customers.

 I've got another statistic for you.
-This one is from marketing metrics, and they have found that you will sell to about anywhere between 5% to 20% of those people who are not yet your customers.
-So if a hundred people join your email list, it's likely that at some point in the future, anywhere between five to 20 of those people who will eventually purchase something from you.
+This one is from Marketing Metrics, and they have found that you will sell anywhere between 5% to 20% of those people who are not yet your customers.
+So if 100 people join your email list, it's likely that at some point in the future, anywhere between 5-20 of those people will eventually purchase something from you.

 When you focus on those people who have already purchased from you, you build a very loyal fan base.
 One of my favorite teachers, Pat Flynn calls these people super fans.
 They are the people who will buy from you again and again and again.
 They are the people who will stand up for you online when somebody leaves a mean comment.
 They are the people who will tell everyone about your new products without you even asking.

 How do we create this type of customer loyalty?
 We want our customers to be sticky within our business.
 How do we get there?
 Well, one of my very favorite books is an old one.
 It was written by my mission president, actually.
 It's by Michael J. Glauser, Glorious Accidents: How Everyday Americans Create Thriving Companies.
 He was a very successful entrepreneur.
 He decided he really wanted to dig deep and figure out what makes someone successful as an entrepreneur, and he found a lot of things.

 He traveled all over the country.
 He interviewed huge corporations down to tiny little mom and pop shops.
-The book was published in 1998, the year I graduated from high school actually, and I read it when I got home from my mission.
+The book was published in 1998, the year I graduated from high school, and I read it when I got home from my mission.
 One of the things that stood out to me most about this book and the findings is that every single one of those entrepreneurs he interviewed found a way to exceed expectations.

 I want to give you a real-life example of what it means to exceed expectations.
 I used to use Walmart grocery pickup service.
 I would place my order then I would go to pick up my order a day or two or three later.
 I would pull in, I would wait for 5, maybe 10 minutes.
 Once, I waited for 45 minutes.
-That was not meeting my expectations, but 5 to 10 minutes and that's okay.
+That was not meeting my expectations, but 5 to 10 minutes was okay.
 That's meeting my expectations.
 They would bring out my food.
 Most of the time they had most of what I had ordered.
 There might have been an item or two missing.
 There may have been a few times where there were multiple items missing.
 They were kind about it and they generally met my expectations.
 But they never exceeded them.

-A few years back we got a new Smith's marketplace where I live, and I decided to give their grocery pick up a try.
+A few years back we got a new Smith's marketplace where I live and I decided to give their grocery pick up a try.
 I placed my order online.
-I pull up and I call them on the phone, I say, Hey, I'm here for my pickup.
-Within 30 seconds, No kidding, they had my food out to me.
-Whoa.
+I pull up and I call them on the phone, I say, "Hey, I'm here for my pickup."
+Within 30 seconds, no kidding, they had my food out to me.
+Whoa!
 Expectations exceeded.
 Absolutely exceeded.

-When they did not have something I wanted, they go above and beyond to replace it.
-I'm not talking about going from a 12 egg, 18 count, although that happens.
+When they did not have something I wanted, they would go above and beyond to replace it.
+I'm not talking about going from a 12 egg to 18 egg count, although that happens.
 I am talking about huge upgrades, even with meat.
-Say I'd ordered a one pack roast and they give me a two-pack for the same price as one.
-I mean, we're talking like a $15 difference here to 15 to $20 roast for the price of one because they didn't have the one pack.
+Say I ordered a one pack roast and they give me a two-pack for the same price as one.
+I mean, we're talking like a $15 difference here, a $20 roast for the price of one because they didn't have the one pack.
 They would go way above and beyond.

-One time I got home and I was unpacking my groceries and I got a phone call and they said, this is Smiths, we have your laundry detergent here.
+One time I got home and I was unpacking my groceries and I got a phone call and they said, "This is Smiths, we have your laundry detergent here.
 We missed it, We didn't get it in your car for you.
 We're so sorry.
 We're going to run it over to your house.
 They drove my laundry detergent to my house!"
 I am absolutely, beyond loyal to Smith's grocery pickup now because they have exceeded my expectations.

-When you as a business, meet someone's expectations.
-You don't necessarily drive customers away.
+When you as a business, meet someone's expectations, you don't necessarily drive customers away.
 They don't hate you.
 I don't hate anything about Walmart's grocery pickup, but am I going to go rave about it to my friends?
 Nope.
 Am I going to stay 100% loyal and shop there every single week?
 Nope.

-But I tell everybody I know about Smith's grocery pickup and I shop there every single week, even though they charged me $5 and Walmart does it for free.
+But I tell everybody I know about Smith's grocery pickup and I shop there every single week, even though they charge me $5 and Walmart does it for free.
 I want you to find ways to exceed your customer's expectations from the day they learn about you all the way through their entire journey with you.

 I'm not talking about just going live to a large group of people, to your Facebook group or on Instagram stories.
 I am talking about one on one videos.
 Now you might say is that's not really scalable.
 You're right, it's not.
 It absolutely is not.